dzryk/clip-grams/README.md

 # clip-grams

-clip-grams is a tool for creating Faiss knn indices from CLIP embeddings of large text lists.
+clip-grams is a tool for creating [Faiss](https://github.com/facebookresearch/faiss) knn indices from CLIP embeddings of large text files.
 It is primarily designed for:

 - Image tagging
 - Analyzing CLIP's ability to describe images with different categories of text

-(WIP)
+We make use of [autofaiss](https://github.com/criteo/autofaiss) to automatically estimate the search parameters.

+## Quickstart

+A colab will be available soon that illustrates the key functions on a small collection of images and text.

 ## Getting started